camunda/camunda-docs-static/get-started/content/dmn11/model.md

 "Spareribs" is the conclusion (i.e., [output entry](/manual/latest/reference/dmn11/decision-table/rule/#output-entry-conclusion)) of the rule.
 It is a simple expression in JUEL and returns the String "Spareribs".

-Next, add additional rules for the remaining seasons.
+Next, add a second input "How many guests" with the input expression "guestCount" and type "integer".
+Fill the table with additional rules for the remaining seasons.

 {{< img src="../img/modeler-step6.png" >}}

 # Configure the Hit Policy

 Set the [hit policy](/manual/latest/reference/dmn11/decision-table/hit-policy/) to "UNIQUE", which specifies that only one rule can match.
-Verify that the decision table contains only one rule per season.
+Verify that the decision table contains only one rule that can match the inputs.

-Click on the field under the id of the table.
+Click on the field under the id of the decision.
 In the dialog that pops up, open the combo box and choose the hit policy "UNIQUE".

 {{< img src="../img/modeler-step7.png" >}}